shicy17/PFD/README.md

 ****
 # 👉Citation

-Citations are welcome, and if you use all or part of our codes in a published article or project, please cite .
+Citations are welcome, and if you use all or part of our codes in a published article or project, please cite:

 BibTeX of the paper:
 ```
+@ARTICLE{shi2024polarity,
+  author={Shi, Chenyang and Wei, Boyi and Wang, Xiucheng and Liu, Hanxiao and Zhang, Yibo and Li, Wenzhuo and Song, Ningfang and Jin, Jing},
+  journal={IEEE Transactions on Circuits and Systems for Video Technology},
+  title={Polarity-Focused Denoising for Event Cameras},
+  year={2024},
+  volume={},
+  number={},
+  pages={1-1},
+  doi={10.1109/TCSVT.2024.3519430}}
 ```

 ****